Innocent Drinks: Richard Reed

 Stepping off his soapbox because Innocent's “not about preaching”, Reed claims to be focused on what happens at home.
 So what does this mean for Innocent's green agenda?
 “You go from measuring your carbon across your business system to starting to communicate it to people on packs, so that people are informed about how much CO2 is involved in making each bottle you pick up.
 We're going to be the first company in the world to do it.
 You can always do more, man.”

-The educational and medical programmes for growers and pickers could also move up a gear, he adds, and the company is investing in a full-size screen for video conferencing to cut back on flights to its European empire.
+The educational and medical programmes for growers and pickers could also move up a gear, he adds, and the company is investing in a full-size screen for video conferencing as part of its conference phones set-up to cut back on flights to its European empire.

 It's clearly a challenge for a brand expected to be holier than thou to find new levels.
 He cites bananas from Costa Rica as a case in point.
 “They can't grow in the UK.
 They're coming on a boat, which will be running primarily on diesel, which emits CO2.
 So what do I do?
 To truly take carbon out of the business system, fruit from Costa Rica would have to stop.
 But that would mean no bananas.